-The Government received over 3,700 responses to the online survey on the draft Terms of Reference.
-Thirty per cent of respondents were people with disability.
+The Government received more than 3,700 responses to the online survey on the draft Terms of Reference.
+30% of respondents were people with disability.

 The Terms of Reference for a Royal Commission define the scope of the Royal Commission's inquiry.

-Ninety six per cent (96%) of respondents agreed the Terms of Reference should cover all forms of violence, abuse, neglect and exploitation of people with disability, in all settings where they occur.
+96% of respondents agreed the Terms of Reference should cover all forms of violence, abuse, neglect and exploitation of people with disability, in all settings where it occurs.

 What is the scope of the Royal Commission?